Enzo Jannacci: Later years and death

-The late years were for Jannacci full of tributes and honors, but also difficult on records.
-While a great number of anthologies and collections are released, between 1994 and his death Jannacci was able to release just two new original albums in 2001 and 2003, with the independent label Ala Bianca.
+The late years were for Jannacci full of tributes and honours, but also difficult on records.
+While a great number of anthologies and collections were released, between 1994 and his death Jannacci was able to release just two new original albums in 2001 and 2003, with the independent label Ala Bianca.
 Both the albums won the art music prize Premio Tenco.

 On 1 January 2003, his friend Giorgio Gaber died after a long illness at his home near Camaiore.
 He went to the funeral, which was held two days later at Chiaravalle Abbey where Gaber had married Ombretta Colli, but was only able to say that he had lost a brother.
 Both Gaber e Jannacci were schoolfriends at Liceo Classico "A. Manzoni" in Milan and then remained closely friends for many years.
 Their sole common work took place in 1989 for the comedy Aspettando Godot ("Waiting for Godot") of Samuel Beckett, 30 thirty years after the duo I due corsari.
 In 1990, it was followed by an interview titled Gaber-Jannacci "Aspettiamo Godot" where the duo talked about their common love, both for Beckett's art and their native city.

 The 2006 collection The Best 2006 is his latest album, a double CD containing 35 tracks, rearranged and produced by his son Paolo with three new songs.

 In 2010 Jannacci starred in a leading role in Sergio Castellitto's comedy film La bellezza del somaro.
 Between 2010 and 2011 he appeared several times on the variety show Zelig as stand-up comedian.
 On 19 December 2011 Fabio Fazio hosted a TV special about Jannacci, Vengo anch'io.
 Ovvero Enzo Jannacci, a tribute event full of guests that was the last public appearance for the already diseased Jannacci.
 In February 2012 he was celebrated by a radio documentary series, Ho visto un re, Enzo Jannacci, broadcast by Radio Due.
 At the Sanremo Music Festival 2015, the Italian singer Enrico Ruggeri dedicated the piece Tre signori ("Three Lords") to Jannacci, Giorgio Gaber and Giorgio Faletti, imagined while jockeying, writing music and playing the piano.

 Jannacci died of cancer on the evening of Friday, 29 March 2013, at around 20:30, at the age of 77 years.